rudhib2/Language-Learning-Application/README.md

 Our Back End consists of a PlayerInfo class where we store.
 This class includes a score that keep tracks of the score of the user.
-Number_of_card_pairs was set to the default value of 5, so in total we have 10 cards on display.
-Word_bank is an array that stores all the words.
-English is an away that stores 5 words in english.
-Language stores the language of  user choice.
-Other_language is an array that stores the other 5 words in the other selected language.
-All_words_random is an array that stores the word generated at random.
-Translations is
+Number_of_card_pairs was set to the default value of 5, so in total we have 10 cards on display Word_bank is an array that stores all the words English is an away that stores 5 words in english Language stores the language of  user choice Other_language is an array that stores the other 5 words in the other selected language All_words_random is an array that stores the word generated at random Translations holds all the words in their translations Num_of_guesses holds the  number of guesses that each user has depending on their selected difficulty level Difficulty has three levels of difficulty (Easy, Medium, or Hard).

 ## Installation instructions
 Run git pull origin main to download our application.